expo/fyi/setup-xcode-signing.md

 ![code-signing-page](https://user-images.githubusercontent.com/9664363/112059266-db521e00-8b18-11eb-9538-2a31c6bd6e39.png)

 1. Open your iOS project in Xcode by running `xed ios` or `open ios/<yourproject>.xcworkspace` in your Terminal.
-If your Expo project doesn't have an `ios` folder, run `expo prebuild -p ios` to generate one locally.
+If your Expo project doesn't have an `ios` folder, run `npx expo prebuild -p ios` to generate one locally.
 2. Select the first project in the **navigator** then the target with the matching native in the "project and targets list".
 3. Select "Signing & Capabilities", ensure you have "Automatically manage signing" selected.
 4. Ensure a "Development Team" is selected, this may require that you sign-in to your Apple Developer account.